 View degree requirements and checklists to see the required courses for the Bachelor of Science in Advertising.

 Courses in advertising are very specific and have to be taken in a specific order.
 Students have to follow the sequence and should not expect to rush through the degree by taking several advertising courses together.
 Completing the course requirements will take at least five semesters due to the sequencing of coursework.
-Students are also required to take MKT 320F and SSC 306 as part of a major in advertising.
-This course may not be taken off campus and another statistics course may not be substituted as SSC 306 for this requirement.
+Students are also required to take MKT 320F and SDS 306 as part of a major in advertising.
+This course may not be taken off campus and another statistics course may not be substituted as SDS 306 for this requirement.
 Some courses offered in advertising do not count towards the advertising degree, so you should read the course schedule carefully and consult the internal transfer advisor to be sure you don't mistakenly take one of these courses.

 Texas Creative molds students into fearless experimental thinkers who are primed to create innovative advertising, branding, and social messages that are delivered through a variety of integrated traditional and nontraditional media.
 The Texas Creative curriculum stresses big-idea branding, conceptual thinking, collaboration, and creative development through a series of selective courses and seminars: Beginning, Intermediate, and Advanced Portfolio Development, Capstone Portfolio, Copywriting, Art Direction, and many other frequent offerings.
 Upon completing the sequence, students graduate with portfolios, and a wealth of experience, that can assist them in landing positions in the industry.